 High level contact and visits are important in promoting cooperation and understanding between the two countries.
 Senior Australian visits to France in recent years include:

-- Prime Minister the Hon Tony Abbott MP visited France in April 2015.
+- Former Prime Minister the Hon Tony Abbott MP visited France in April 2015.
 He met President Hollande and Prime Minister Valls.
 Mr Abbott participated in French 70th anniversary of D-Day commemorations in northern France in June 2014.

-- Minister for Defence, the Hon Kevin Andrews MP visited France in April 2015 to represent the Government at the Anzac Day Dawn Service at Villers-Bretonneux.
+- Former Minister for Defence, the Hon Kevin Andrews MP visited France in April 2015 to represent the Government at the Anzac Day Dawn Service at Villers-Bretonneux.
 He also met his French counterpart Jean-Yves Le Drian.

 France is a valuable partner for Australia in the Pacific, cooperating through such initiatives as the joint Australia-France HIV and STI programs for Pacific Islands.
 Cooperation is well established in some defence areas, including disaster relief coordination under the trilateral FRANZ arrangement with New Zealand (activated in 2009 in response to the tsunamis in the Pacific), and maritime fisheries surveillance, also under trilateral arrangements with New Zealand.
-The Minister for Education and Training, the Hon Christopher Pyne MP, visited New Caledonia in September 2015 to advance bilateral education ties.
+The then Minister for Education and Training, the Hon Christopher Pyne MP, visited New Caledonia in September 2015 to advance bilateral education ties.

 Australia works closely with France in arms control regimes such as the Australia Group, the Comprehensive Nuclear Test Ban Treaty, Missile Technology Control Regime and the Proliferation Security Initiative, to strengthen export controls and non-proliferation norms.
 As the fourth largest contributor to the UN and a P5 Member, France's positive approach to reform of the Security Council is important.
 The UN Peace Building Commission and Democracy Fund are reform initiatives where Australia and France share common views and together play a leading role.